 These incredible light bulbs by AmazonBasics light bulbs might be what you need if you’re looking for eco-friendly LED lights with a soft white light.
 The 2700K temperature is great for creating a cozy.

-The energy eficency score is 76.1 which is pretty high.
-Basically, AmazonBasics light bulbs produce the same amount of light as incandescent 60-watt light bulbs but with 10.5 watts.
+The energy efficiency score is 76.1 which is pretty high.
+Basically, AmazonBasics light bulbs produce the same amount of light as incandescent 60-watt light bulbs but with 9 watts.

-These bulbs are amongst the best energy-efficient light bulbs.
+These bulbs are among the best energy-efficient light bulbs.
 With low energy consumption and a fair price, many people found helpful to save money on their electricity bills.
-Read more reviews.

 Theses Philips light bulbs are not LED bulbs but CFLs but unlike most CFLs, these light bulbs have the advantage of being mercury-free.

 With energy efficiency score of 69, Philips compact fluorescent light bulbs are not as energy-efficient as the LED light bulbs on my list.
-But they are also not as pricy.
+But they are also not as pricey.

 So if you wish to spend less and still keep your lighting eco-friendly Philips compact fluorescent light bulbs can make a great replacements to 60-watt incandescent bulbs – They provide the same lighting at only 13 watts of energy.